Keval-R/custom-chart-demo/README.md

 ## JSON

 - Here we use JSON which is use show dynamic data & UI in component.
-- We can hide some UI seaction if set key value as explian here.
+- We can hide some UI section if set key value as explain here.
   - Object key tipData & extraData value pass as empty array ([]).
   - Object key firstChartTipTitle & secondChartTipTitle value pass as empty string ("").